banago/PHPloy/readme.md

     port = 22
     ; You can specify a branch to deploy from branch = develop
-    ; Will influnce file permission on the uploaded files, see http://flysystem.thephpleague.com/api/ visibility = private
+    ; File permission set on the uploaded files/directories permissions = 0700
-    permPrivate = 0700
     ; Files that should be ignored and not uploaded to your server, but still tracked in your repository exclude[] = 'src/*.scss'
     exclude[] = '*.ini'